sriksan/dinosaur-arduino/README.md

 - **Game Over Screen**: When the dinosaur collides with an obstacle, the game ends and a "GAME OVER" message is displayed along with the final score.

 ## Game Mechanics
-- **Jumping**: The player controls the dinosaur using a push button connected to the Arduino.
-Pressing the button makes the dinosaur jump to avoid obstacles.
+- **Jumping**: A push button connected to the Arduino allows the dinosaur to jump and avoid obstacles.
 - **Obstacle Movement**: Obstacles move from right to left across the screen.
-If an obstacle reaches the left side of the screen, it resets and reappears on the right.
 - **Collision Detection**: The game checks for collisions between the dinosaur and obstacles.
 If a collision is detected, the game ends.
 - **Score Keeping**: The player's score increases over time as long as the dinosaur avoids obstacles.
-The score is displayed on the LCD and updated in real-time.
+The score is displayed on the LCD.
 - **Speed Increase**: The game speed increases at regular intervals based on the player's score, adding to the game's difficulty.

 ## Custom Characters